 Both provide free or low-cost health coverage for some people, including low-income adults, children, pregnant women, seniors and people with disabilities.
-Medicaid provides insurance to more than 70 million Americans.
+Medicaid provides insurance to more than 70 million people in the United States.

 These programs may be known by different names in each state.

 You may still qualify for your state’s program even if you don’t qualify for Medicaid based on income.
 You should apply, especially if you have children, are pregnant, or have a disability.
 You can enroll for Medicaid any time of year.
 Medicaid and CHIP have no open enrollment periods.

 I Have Insurance Through My Job.
 Should I Look at the Marketplace?

 You can, but the Marketplace is intended for people without health insurance.
 Since the ACA was passed, job-based health insurance must meet certain standards.
 You will pay full price for a Marketplace plan unless your coverage through work does not meet those standards.